GustavHansen99/GustavHansen99.github.io/_posts/2023-03-22-Welcome-to-the-2nd-assignment-for-Social-Data-2023.markdown

     <figcaption>Figure 1: Some text here</figcaption>
 </figure>

 One can see in Figure 1 that assault crimes are most popular during the evenings when the bars are much higher compared to the mornings.
 This means that if you must be cautious regarding assault crimes, you should be quick to get home from work since assault crimes tend to happen during the evenings.
 The assault crime, which occurred on the 28th of February 2023, happened at around 17:40, which is also during the evening.
 According to Figure 1, this is also where the assault crimes peak in counts.
-Another fascinating peak we show in the Figure is the peak around 12:00 - around lunch.
+Another fascinating peak we show in the figure is the peak at 12:00 - around lunch.
 You should also be cautious during this time.

+Knowing when assaults take place only offers half the story.
+How about where?
+In Figure 2, we present a map of San Francisco where one can see the exact position of each assault crime. **Note that only one month of the data set has been sampled to make this map.
+Otherwise, the map will contain assault crimes spanning 15 years’ worth of assault crimes, which would make the map very ugly**.
+However, all the other months of every year have also been drawn, and they all show the same tendency.
+In Figure 2, we highlight the location of the tragic incident that took place on the 28th of February 2023.

 <figure>
     <img src='/assets/images/assault_map.jpg' width=500 height=350 class="center">
     <figcaption>Figure 2: Some text here</figcaption>
 </figure>

+Now in Figure 2, we can clearly see the trends and patterns of where assault crimes happen.
+And they tend to happen quite often in the northeast part of San Francisco.
+This includes Tenderloin, Downtown and Mission.
+The assault crime, which happened on the 28th of February 2023 also happened in the northeast part of San Francisco, so this shows the same tendency.
+Now one can conclude both the when’s as well as the where’s of assault crimes in San Francisco.
+We note that the visualization is not normalised to the population sizes of the areas.
+Therefore, the map we show might be influenced by a confounding variable such as this, which could explain parts of the tendency.
+Nevertheless, the conclusions described still hold, specifically that the area in the northeast is more prone to assault crimes.

+However, maybe we don’t just want to look at assault crimes specifically.
+As previously mentioned, the crime data set of San Francisco provides data collected from many different categories of crime.
+Similar crimes to assault may be disorderly conduct or theft.
+Finally, we will then visualize an interactive Bokeh plot, where one can visualize the counts of different types of crimes regarding the hour.
+The viewer can choose to remove or add the crime category they want for this last visualization, which can be seen in Figure 3:

 <html lang="en">